 - Any other documents required by the embassy or consulate

-Prove that your stay is temporary using appropriate documentation.
+Prove that your stay is tempoarary using appropriate documentation.
+Expand

 U.S. law very clearly states that F and J visas may be given only to persons who intend to remain in the U.S. temporarily.
 This rule is the number one reason that visa applications are denied.
 You must prove that you intend to return to your country after completing your program.
 You can demonstrate this by following these tips: